cod-r/docker-k8s-course/docker-compose/README.md

 - Comments in YAML begins with the (#) character.
 - List members are denoted by a leading hyphen (-)
 - Associative arrays are represented using colon ( : ) in the format of key value pair
-- use --- to separe multiple documents
+- use --- to separate multiple documents